For most of his time on

 or landfill are the last touches that must be placed on the portrait named “My True

 Impact” Under this premise, if we personalize the question and ask, what's in my energy footprint?
-I fear the answer is far more then what most of us would like to admit.
+I fear the answer is far more than what most of us would like to admit.

-Footnote; Another post dealing with our attitudes about waste shows up in the fact that those running for public office appear almost afraid to utter the word "conserve", below is the link
+Footnote; Two other posts dealing with our attitudes about waste are listed below.
+The first delves into the fact that those running for public office appear almost afraid to utter the word "conserve" and the other about how the massive support system required by the automobile is massively overpowering.

 http://brucewilds.blogspot.com/2012/01/candidates-shy-away-from-c-word.html